Leo Cherne: Early life

-Leo M. Cherne was born on September 8, 1912, in The Bronx.
-His father, Max Cherne, was a Romanian-Jewish compositor, who emigrated from Bessarabia to New York in 1904.
-Cherne graduated from New York Law School in 1935.
+Cherne was born in New York City in The Bronx on September 8, 1912.
+His father, Max Cherne, was a Romanian-Jewish compositor who emigrated from Bessarabia to New York in 1904.
+He attended Morris High School, where he received the Harvard Book Award.
+Cherne graduated from New York University in 1931 and from New York Law School in 1934.